 To learn more about how to incorporate connecting with other professionals and networking into your job search, read the networking and informational interviewing guides

 Once you’ve formulated your strategy and have an idea of how you’re going to approach your job search, take advantage of the resources at your fingertips and most importantly use your network.

-- Use Job Search Resourcesthat Northeastern provides to all students and alumni including: HuskyCareerLink, Career Guides, Going Global and Going USA, to name a few.
+- Use Job Search Resourcesthat Northeastern provides to all students and alumni including NUcareers, Career Guides, Going Global and Going USA, to name a few.

 - Check the company sites that you identified on your target list frequently.

 - Network!
 80% of jobs are found through networking contacts.
-Use HuskyNation to find alumni connections and join the Career Services LinkedIn Group.
+Use the Northeastern Alumni Directory to find alumni connections.

 - Attend LinkedIn workshops to better understand how to utilize this tool in your job search.